Quist1996/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello , a script that changes the owner of the file hello to the user betty touch hello , creates an empty file hello chmod u+x hello,a script that adds execute permission to the owner of the file hello
+sudo chown betty hello , a script that changes the owner of the file hello to the user betty touch hello , creates an empty file hello chmod u+x hello,a script that adds execute permission to the owner of the file hello chmod +114 hello, execute permission to the owner and the group owner, and read permission to other users, to the file hello